Sarpourenx: Geography

+Population

+The demonym is Sarpourenois in French.

 Economy

 Sarpourenx is part of the appellation zone for production of Ossau-Iraty, a sheep's milk cheese.

 Government

 On 13 February 2008, then-mayor Gérard Lalanne issued a municipal order forbidding death within the commune's jurisdiction, threatening severe punishment for offenders.
 His action was a symbolic protest — Sarpourenx's small cemetery was becoming crowded, and a judge's decision had rejected the commune's request to expropriate private farmland for burial ground.
 Lalanne himself died ten months later.